Blakiston, South Australia: St James Church of England

+Rectory

-The Rectory is a single story sandstone building dating back to the construction of the Church.
-It has six main rooms, including: a formal dining room, Rector's study, bedroom, formal living room, the original kitchen no longer in use, and another small room of unknown use.
+The rectory is a single-storey sandstone building dating back to the construction of the church.
+It has six main rooms, including: a formal dining room, rector's study, bedroom, formal living room, the original kitchen no longer in use, and another small room of unknown use.
 A newer addition was added to the house in the early 20th century which today includes the kitchen/breakfast room and a bathroom.
 The house has an old disused cellar.
-The roof of the Rectory is made of corrugated iron but hides an original timber shingle roof.
+The roof of the rectory is made of corrugated iron but hides an original timber shingle roof.
 The shingle roof can no longer be seen but is thought to be in pristine condition.
-A number of past tenants of the Rectory have reported sighting a ghostly figure in the Rector's study.
-The alleged apparition is of an old man, sitting and quietly reading.
+Former tenants of the rectory have reported seeing a ghostly figure in the rector's study; the alleged apparition is of an old man, sitting and quietly reading.

-Behind the Rectory was a three-sided barn, also made of sandstone, with an earth floor and corrugated iron roof.
+Behind the rectory was a three-sided barn, also made of sandstone, with an earth floor and corrugated iron roof.
 One of the walls collapsed in the early 1980s and was inadequately replaced with corrugated iron cladding.
 It has since been demolished.
 Nearby is also a brick outhouse.